-There is arguably no such thing as a bad time to plan a Mexico City itinerary.
-January is as good a time as any.
+There is arguably no such thing as a bad time to plan a Mexico City itinerary and January is as good a time as any.
 However, don’t expect hot, summery climates when visiting the Mexican capital in winter.

 Mexico City sits at a high altitude and has an elevation of 2,240 m.
-It is important to note that while winters here may be warmer than what you are used to at home, they are cooler than elsewhere in Mexico (e.g. the Yucatan, coastal Quintana Roo, and Oaxaca).
+So while winters here may be warmer than what you are used to at home, they are cooler than elsewhere in Mexico (e.g. the Yucatan, coastal Quintana Roo, and Oaxaca).

-Your first stop should be the Zocalo – Mexico city’s main square.
-This is where the original Aztec city, Tenochtitlan was once located, and at Temple Mayor, you can still see the remnants of this ancient civilization.
+The Zocalo, Mexico City’s main square is where the original Aztec city, Tenochtitlan was once located, and at Temple Mayor, you can still see the remnants of this ancient site.

-Here, you will also see the impressive structures of the Palacio Nacional (presidential palace), and the Metropolitan Cathedral.
-The Pyramids of Teotihuacán north of the city center are absolutely worth the effort to get to.
+Here, you will also see the impressive structures of the Palacio Nacional (presidential palace) and the Metropolitan Cathedral.
+The Pyramids of Teotihuacán north of the city centre are one of the best day trips from Mexico City.

 Chiapas in January

-Start your trip with a scenic river cruise or rafting adventure along the Grijalva River towards Sumidero Canon.
-You will find mostly domestic tourists here.
+From there, you can take a scenic river cruise along the Grijalva River and towards Sumidero Canon.

-Most residents of the town are indigenous, giving San Cristobal a little more of a cultural flair than a lot of other travel destinations in the country.
-Take the free walking tour and then enjoy taking the time to get lost among the narrow cobbled streets.
+In San Cristobal, you can take a free walking tour and then enjoy taking the time to get lost among the narrow cobbled streets.

 Dozens of picturesque churches are scattered throughout the town and you can appreciate their beauty whether you are religious or not.
 In particular, look out for Templo Santo Domingo, a former convent that dates back to the 1700s and is unmissable with its pink facade.